Zyrnixx/Compressiclip/README.md

 3. Choose a file to compress

 # Building from source
-1. Clone the repo by typing "git clone --recursive https://github.com/Zyrnixx/Compressify.git"
+1. Clone the repo by running "git clone --recursive https://github.com/Zyrnixx/Compressify.git" in a terminal/command prompt
-2. cd into the root of the project "cd Compressify"
+2. cd into the root of the project by running "cd Compressify"
-3. create a venv by running "python -m venv venv"
+3. Create a venv by running "python -m venv venv"
+4. Activate venv by running:
+* Windows (Command Prompt): ".\venv\Scripts\activate.bat"
+* Windows (Powershell): ".\venv\Scripts\Activate.ps1"
+* macOS/Linux: "source venv/bin/activate"
-4. install the requirements by typing "pip install -r requirements.txt"
+5. Install the requirements by running "pip install -r requirements.txt"
-5. run "pyinstaller main.py"
+6. Run "pyinstaller main.py"

 Credits: